geoarrow/geoarrow/extension-types.md

 ## Extension names

-When GeoArrow-encoded Arrays have the `ARROW:extension:name` metadata field set, it should be set to one of `geoarrow.point`, `geoarrow.linestring`, `geoarrow.polygon`, `geoarrow.multipoint`, `geoarrow.multilinestring`, `geoarrow.multipolygon`, `geoarrow.box`, `geoarrow.wkb`, or `geoarrow.wkt`.
+When GeoArrow-encoded Arrays have the `ARROW:extension:name` metadata field set, it should be set to one of:

+- `geoarrow.point`
+- `geoarrow.linestring`
+- `geoarrow.polygon`
+- `geoarrow.multipoint`
+- `geoarrow.multilinestring`
+- `geoarrow.multipolygon`
+- `geoarrow.geometry`
+- `geoarrow.geometrycollection`
+- `geoarrow.box`
+- `geoarrow.wkb`
+- `geoarrow.wkt`

-These names correspond to the memory layouts and value constraints described in [GeoArrow memory layout specification](format.md); however, it should be noted that for each extension name there may be more than one concrete memory layout.
+These names correspond to the memory layouts and value constraints described in [GeoArrow memory layout specification](format.md); however, it should be noted that multiple concrete memory layouts exist for each extension name.
+The `ARROW:extension:name`
-The `ARROW:extension:name` and `ARROW:extension:metadata` metadata fields must only be set for the Array at the top level (i.e., child arrays must not carry an extension name or metadata).
+and `ARROW:extension:metadata` metadata fields must only be set for the Array at the top level (i.e., child arrays must not carry an extension name or metadata).

 ## Extension metadata